Department Head: Charles J. Malmborg

 - apply a solid foundation in math and science in professional practice.

-The department offers an undergraduate curriculum in Industrial and Management Engineering (IME).
+The ISE department offers an undergraduate curriculum in Industrial and Management Engineering (IME).
 The first two years of this curriculum provide a strong foundation in basic science, engineering science, mathematics, and the humanities and social sciences.
 These two years are oriented toward the quantitative (mathematical) approach.
-Computer-based technology, including simulation, modeling, and systems design, is emphasized.
-In the last two years of the program, students concentrate on building expertise in statistics, operations research, manufacturing and services systems engineering, and industrial engineering methods and models.
+Computer-based technology, including simulation, computational modeling, and systems design, is emphasized.
+In the last two years of the program, students concentrate on building expertise in statistics, operations research, manufacturing and services engineering, and industrial engineering methods and models.
 Through the appropriate choice of electives, students can focus on their selected areas of interest.
-Design projects include problems in manufacturing services and public systems.
+Design projects include problems in manufacturing, services, and public systems.
 It is advisable to develop a Plan of Study leading to the desired degree and concentration by the beginning of the third year.
-The department recommends that students declare their intent to major in industrial and management engineering as early as possible in their academic career.
+The department recommends that students declare their intent to major in Industrial and Management Engineering as early as possible in their academic career.
 Students are also urged to work closely with their assigned faculty advisers to ensure that all degree requirements are satisfied.

 Industrial and Management Engineering Senior Portfolio